LiboShen/nexlm/README.md

 end
 ```

-Each call dequeues the next scripted response, keeping async tests isolated by storing state in the process dictionary.
+Each call dequeues the next scripted response, and the store keeps queues scoped to the owning test process so async tests stay isolated.

 ### Deterministic Sequences